ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 **LIMIT**

-Maximum number of sessions allowed to connect to the IP address specified in ACCESS_LIST as connectable.
+Maximum number of sessions allowed to connect to Altibase server within the IP address range specified in ACCESS_LIST.

 If new ACCESS_LIST is added using RELOAD ACCESS LIST while running, the session that is currently connected will not be affected but condition of ACCESS_LIST will be only applied to the new connection requests after the change is made.
 For example, when the user specifies the value of LIMIT of ACCESS_LIST and performs RELOAD ACCESS LIST, the value of LIMIT is only applied to the new connections after the change is made.
 In this case, when V$ACCESS_LIST is inquired, the value of CONNECTED can be bigger than the value of LIMIT.

 **CONNECTED**

-ACCESS_LIST에 해당하는 현재 접속된 세션 개수

-Number of sessions that is currently connected in ACCESS_LIST
+Number of sessions that is currently connected to Altibase server within the IP address range specified in ACCESS_LIST.

 ### V\$ALLCOLUMN